gajjarkaran/books-database-search/README.md

-Search for any book
+Search for any book,
-Clicking on any book name takes you to its Wikipedia page
+clicking on any book name takes you to its Wikipedia page

 # Link to website:
 https://search-book-react.netlify.app/